 Chief Executive Officer

 Violet Roumeliotis (GAICD)

-Violet applies an astute strategic vision and active leadership at SSI, and indeed in the settlement sector broadly, given the critical role the organisation and its member MRCs play.
+Violet applies an astute strategic vision and active leadership at SSI, and broadly to organisations representing Culturally and Linguistically Diverse communities.

 She provides professional executive management of SSI’s complex operations and, with the active participation of the SSI Board, Violet ensures the organisation remains true to its vision and mission.
+Violet has overseen the growth and diversification of SSI that has led to more than 1,100 per cent revenue growth to $113 million, and from a staff of less than 70 to over 700, only in the last five years.

-Violet holds a Bachelor of Arts Degree with majors in Sociology and History from UNSW, a Masters in Management from UTS and is a Graduate of the Australian Institute of Company Directors and so brings learned expertise to the position of CEO.
-Violet has an extensive background in the leadership of large not-for-profit organisations providing services to at-risk communities, while applying a strengths-based approach.
+She has an extensive background in the leadership of large not-for-profit organisations providing services to vulnerable communities, while applying a strengths-based approach.
 She sits on numerous boards and committees and has over 30 years’ experience in governance, human resources and financial management.

 Peter Zographakis (GAICD)

 Peter has provided leadership to SSI across a range of functions within Corporate Services.
 His association with SSI extends to April 2011 when he was engaged to set up this area and since 2012 has had responsibility for Governance, Finance, Legal and Compliance, People and Culture, Facilities and Administration and IT.
 He is also the SSI Company Secretary and responsible for Board liaison and regulatory matters.
 His experience traverses strategy, business planning, financial management, corporate governance, sales and marketing and service delivery and he has held a number of senior operational and finance roles in the manufacturing, retail, and service sectors.
 Peter has also been the owner of a women’s fashion business and managed a multi-site retail business.